andrewjcourt/speakerbox/README.md

 # speakerbox
-A basic demonstration of voice synthesis using NSSpeechSynthesiser in a Tkinter GUI.
+A basic demonstration of voice synthesis using NSSpeechSynthesiser in Python, with a Tkinter GUI.

-Python 2.7 and Mac OSX only.
+Mac OSX only.

 Combines a text-entry tool designed in Tkinter with the voices of NSSS.